-Jose is another example of someone who chose to pursue and acquire a career skill after graduating high school.
+José is another example of someone who chose to pursue and acquire a career skill after graduating from high school.
 Here’s the story of his journey.

-During his senior year at Nimitz High School, Hose participated in the school’s CO-OP program that required him to attend school and work part-time.
-Upon graduation, he was invited to go full-time with the company and remained at that job for four and on half years.
-During this time Jose made the decision to attend ITT Technical where he received his associates in computer drafting and design in 2010.
+During his senior year at Nimitz High School, José participated in the school’s CO-OP program that required him to attend school and work part-time.
+Upon graduation, he was invited to go full-time with the company and remained at that job for four and one-half years.
+During this time José made the decision to attend ITT Technical where he received his associates in computer drafting and design in 2010.
 After graduating from ITT Tech, he landed his job at Wisenbaker Builder Services and began the Life University experience

-In August 2012, Jose moved from the CAD department to becoming a CNC programmer for the fabrication shop.
-During his time in the CAD department, Jose would cross train with another employee who programmed the CNC machines.
-This cross training served to make home more valuable to the company.
-This new position also allowed Jose to travel to different states for training on tools and new stone fabricating machines acquired by WBS.
+In August 2012, José moved from the CAD department to becoming a CNC programmer for the fabrication shop.
+During his time in the CAD department, José would cross-train with another employee who programmed the CNC machines.
+This cross-training served to make him more valuable to the company.
+This new position also allowed José to travel to different states for training on tools and new stone fabricating machines acquired by WBS.

-Jose’s time at WBS has been both exciting and fulfilling.
-The ability to learn new skills and move up in the company has given him a real purpose in life and a rewarding career.
+José’s time at WBS has been both exciting and fulfilling.
+The ability to learn new skills and move up in the company has given him a real purpose in life and rewarding career.